Funeral Costs vs. the Cost of Funeral Insurance

 The cost of a funeral comes as a surprise to many people.
-It’s not until we ring around for quotes or the bills come in, that we find out just how expensive a funeral can be.
+It’s not until we ring around for quotes or the bills come in, that we often find out just how expensive a funeral can be.
 Luckily, the shock of funeral costs can be greatly reduced with a simple funeral insurance policy.

-Organise funeral insurance with us (it takes just a few minutes) and you’ll never need to think about it again.
+Organise funeral insurance with us (it takes just a few minutes) and we'll do our best to make sure you’ll never need to think about it again.

 How much does a funeral cost?

 According to a 2018 Finder.com.au survey, the average cost of a funeral in Australia is $7,449

 .
 And ASIC’s MoneySmart website sayas funerals can cost anywhere from $4,000 for something simple to $15,000

 for something fancier.
 Costs are estimates only and vary depending on state, and the services and features chosen.

 Costs are generally made up of the following:

 - Funeral director – also known as an undertaker, or mortician.
 Funeral directors organise the event and also source suppliers such as florists and the organist.
 Their fees can vary a lot so it's a good idea to ring around and get quotes.